leilaZ1111/leilaZ1111/README.md

 ### Hi, I'm Leila 👋

 I am a Front End Developer with a deep passion for technology and communication.
-My journey into the world of coding began in April 2023 when I immersed myself in an intensive full-time bootcamp for Web Development.
+My journey into the world of coding began in May 2023 when I immersed myself in an intensive full-time bootcamp for Web Development.
 Since then, I have been on a continuous learning journey to enhance my skills.

 Currently, I am dedicated to mastering React, and I aspire to specialize in this technology.
 My ultimate aim is to excel in web responsiveness and UI/UX design, with the goal of creating user-friendly and visually appealing digital experiences.